 The rising number of air pollutants has made breathing fresh, clean air next to impossible.
-Causes of air pollution have left everyone worried about their health.
+The causes of air pollution have left everyone worried about their health.
 Air pollution being the largest environmental killer, kills over 17 billion people worldwide.
 While calculating, that’s up to 2.2 years lost on an average.

-We have listed 10 common air pollution causes along with the effects that have serious implication on your health on a daily basis.
+We have listed 10 common air pollution causes along with their effects.
+They have serious implications for you and your loved ones health on a daily basis.

 1. The Burning of Fossil Fuels

-Most of the air pollution takes place due to the burning of fossil fuels such as coal, oil, gasoline to produce energy for electricity or transportation.
-The release of carbon monoxide in high level indicates how much fossil fuel is burned.
-This also emits other toxic pollutants in the air.
-Inhaling air induced with pollutants due to the burning of natural gas and fossil fuel reduces heart’s ability to pump enough oxygen causing one to suffer from various respiratory and heart illnesses.
+Most of the air pollution takes place due to the incomplete burning of fossil fuels.
+These include coal, oil, and gasoline to produce energy for electricity or transportation.
+The release of CO at a high level indicates how much fossil fuel is burned.
+This also emits other toxic pollutants like nitrogen oxides into the air.
+Inhaling air induced with pollutants due to the burning of natural gas and fossil fuel reduces the heart’s ability to pump enough oxygen.
+Hence causing one to suffer from various respiratory and heart illnesses.
 Furthermore, the nitrogen oxides are responsible for acid rain and the formation of smog.

 2. Industrial Emission

-Industrial activities emit several pollutants in the air that affects the air quality more than we can even imagine.
-Particulate matter 2.5 and 10, Nitrogen dioxide, Sulfur dioxide, and carbon monoxide are key pollutants that are emitted from industries that use coal and wood as their primary energy source for production of their goods.
-Industrial pollution effects associated with your health can range from irritation in your eyes and throat to breathing issues, at times can even lead to chronic illness.
+Industrial activities emit several pollutants in the air that affect the air quality more than we can even imagine.
+Particulate matter 2.5 and 10, NO2, SO2, and CO are key pollutants that are emitted from industries that use coal and wood as their primary energy source for the production of their goods.
+Industrial pollution effects associated with your health can range from

 3. Indoor Air Pollution

-Use of toxic products also called as Volatile Organic Compounds (VOCs), inadequate ventilation, uneven temperature, and humidity level can cause indoor air pollution, whether you are in office, school or at your comfortable home.
-House air pollution can take place due to ignorant factors, for instance, smoking tobacco inside a room or leaving mold infected wall untreated.
-Use of wood stove or space heaters is capable to increase the humidity level which can directly affect the health a person in no time.
+Use of toxic products also called Volatile Organic Compounds (VOCs), inadequate ventilation, uneven temperature, and humidity level can cause indoor air pollution, whether you are in an office, school, or at your comfortable home.
+House air pollution can take place due to ignorant factors, for instance, smoking tobacco inside a room or leaving mold-infected walls untreated.
+The use of wood stoves or space heaters is capable of increasing the humidity level which can directly affect the health of a person in no time.
 Carcinogens and toxins from indoor air pollution cause 17% of deaths from lung cancer.

 Climate change is not just increasing wildfire but also spiking air pollution.
 Burning stubble and farm residue is also a major contribution to wildfire.
-It causes increased PM 2.5 in the air which collides with other harmful substances like chemical gas and pollen creating smog.
+It causes increased PM2.5 in the air which collides with other harmful substances like chemical gas and pollen creating smog.
 Smog makes the air hazy and people find it difficult to breathe.
 Visibility also decreases as a result of this smog.
 Difficulty in breathing, irritation in the eyes, nose, and throat, itchiness in the respiratory tract, etc. are all symptoms of inhaling smog.

 5. Microbial Decaying Process

-Manufacturing, chemical, and textiles industries release a large number of carbon monoxides, hydrocarbons, chemicals and organic compounds which contaminate our environment.
+Manufacturing, chemical, and textiles industries release a large number of CO, hydrocarbons, chemicals, and organic compounds which contaminate our environment.
 Bacteria and fungi play a fundamental role in the biogeochemical cycles in nature.
 They are the key indicators of abnormal environmental conditions.
-Decaying of these microorganisms present in the surrounding releases methane gas which is highly toxic.
+Decaying of these microorganisms present in the surroundings releases methane gas which is highly toxic.
 Breathing toxic gas like methane may lead to death.